EricMFink/ProfessionalResponsibility/_outlines/Confidentiality.md

 ### Scope

-- Communication by the client (or client’s agent) to the lawyer (or lawyer’s agent)
+- Communication by the client (or client's agent) to the lawyer (or lawyer's agent)
     - Does not apply to information obtained from third parties or public sources
     - Does not apply to client's knowledge about the information communicated
       - Example: Lawyer represents Client in a auto collision suit.
 Client tells Lawyer, "I ran the red light."
 At trial, if Client is asked, "Did you tell Lawyer you ran the red light?", the privilege applies.
 But Client is asked, "Did you run the red light?", the privilege does not apply.